Kathleen Rubins: Expedition 63/64

 Rubins launched on her second mission on October 14, 2020 (her 42nd birthday) with Russian cosmonauts Sergey Ryzhikov and Sergey Kud-Sverchkov aboard Soyuz MS-17.
 She returned to Earth on April 17, 2021, at 10:55 AM local (Kazakhstan) time, following the launch of Soyuz MS-18.

 Rubins was on the ISS at the time of the 2020 United States elections and cast her absentee ballot from the station.

-During her second stay in space, she made her third career spacewalk with Victor J. Glover, and her fourth with Soichi Noguchi in March 2021.
+During her second stay in space, she made her third career spacewalk with Victor Glover, and her fourth with Soichi Noguchi in March 2021.

 Research on Expedition 63/64

 While on the ISS during her most recent trip, Rubins continued research for the Cardinal Heart experiment which included cancer therapies and heart conditions.
 Microgravity significantly affects heart tissues that perform work and exert an opposite force to gravity and is known to cause molecular and structural abnormalities in cells and tissues that can lead to disease.
 The investigation could provide new understanding of similar heart issues on Earth and help identify new treatments.
 This study was analyzing the effects of low-gravity on heart muscles.
 Dr. Rubins and other scientists generated 3D engineered heart tissue.
 This research could provide important information for heart problems not only for astronauts returning home, but also for any citizen on Earth.